 We overeat and eat the wrong foods for different reasons.
 Some of us are emotional eaters, others eat when they’re bored, and some of us have never learned to develop good eating habits in the first place.
 Whatever the reason, taking control will force us to ask and answer questions about exactly what signals we’ve followed and why.
 Our hunger for love should prompt us to do the same thing.

 1John 4:10(NLT) says, “This is real love—not that we loved God, but that he loved us and sent his Son as a sacrifice to take away our sins.”
 God is love.
 He created us from love, and gave us the honor and privilege through Christ to walk in His love daily.
-We’re the spiritual children of God, and if there’s one signal that we can be confident we’ve received, it’s the one regarding His love.
+We’re the spiritual children of God, and if there’s one signal that we can be confident in, it’s the one regarding His love.
 Not only does He teach us to love the right way, He will also help us to recognize when our tanks are running empty.
 This is often the signal we miss.
 And because we do, we look for love in all the wrong places.

 Sometimes we don’t feed our spiritual selves a healthy diet, the kind that nurtures our relationship with God through Christ, and also makes our souls strong and our hearts happy.
 Many of us ignore the reality that God’s Holy Spirit lives inside us, and that loving Him is the highest form of loving ourselves.